top of page

 empathy, acceptance and genuineness.

-Sometimes words may feel inaccessible and feelings, locked away or
+Sometimes words may feel inaccessible, and feelings locked away or

 too difficult to communicate verbally.